Adding a new variable

 USERNAME and default value is

 %USERNAME% in a command line will be expanded to

 admin.
 See Adding the variable to a Service Check.

 As the value may be used in the Service Check name, there are limitations on how it should be defined.
-The value should contain 63 characters or less, and only certain characters are allowed.
-This is because Opsview Cloud may append it to a Service Check name (for Service Checks that have the
+The value should contain 63 characters or less, and only certain characters are allowed: alphanumerics, space, period, forward slash, and hyphen.
+This is because Opsview Monitor may append it to a Service Check name (for Service Checks that have the